rubenhazelaar/kompo/README.md

 Just like the `reaction` helper we wrap the event callback in the `action` helper and in this case also return the `Do` helper.
 This flags if the object has changed or not.
 The `reaction` helper will then use this flag to determine if the object is the same as the previous object.
-So simple comparing the object in the state against the `previous` parameter will suffice.
+So simply comparing the object in the state against the `previous` parameter will suffice.

 As you can see, helpers will help you as developer.
 However you are free to do as you please, which bring us to the following section: